THE TEAM BEHIND THE BOOK

 He is the author with Robert Pledge of Eleven: Witnessing the World Trade Center 1974-2001 (Universe Publishing/Rizzoli International 2002), and with Pledge and Li Zhensheng of Red-Color News Soldier: A Chinese Photographer’s Odyssey Through the Cultural Revolution (Phaidon 2003).

-de.MO is an award-winning multidisciplinary design firm that produces diverse projects — books, web sites, corporate identities and branding, multimedia, packaging — representing a wide range of international clients and their businesses.
+Giorgio is the Creative Director and designer of de.MO, an award-winning multidisciplinary design firm that produces diverse projects — books, web sites, corporate identities and branding, multimedia, packaging — representing a wide range of international clients and their businesses.

 Founded in 1997 with his wife Elizabeth Logan-Baravalle — and since 2002, housed in a 19th-century barn in Millbrook, New York — de.MO is headed by Giorgio Baravalle and made up of a small team of talented designers.